 - look after their work colleagues, recognise symptoms of heat related illness and know when to seek medical treatment

-- take responsibility for the health of their skin by applying sunscreen, wearing a hat, wearing clothes that cover both arms and legs, and working in the shade where possible
+- take responsibility for the health of their skin by wearing a broad brimmed hat, sun protective clothing that cover both arms and legs, and close fitting sunglasses, applying sunscreen and working in the shade where possible

 - be role models and encourage co-workers to protect their skin and eyes from UV radiation

-- raise any work health and safety concerns with your employer or HSR.
+- raise any work health and safety concerns with your employer or Health Safety Representative.

 View our warning signs infographic to easily identify symptoms of heat illnesses.

 Heat-related illness is very serious and can be fatal, but most importantly, is preventable.
 Heat illnesses occur when your body absorbs more heat from your environment than you can physically get rid of through perspiration or other cooling mechanisms.
 Some reasons why workers may experience heat-related illness are: